 You might discover some other options depending on where you live.
 They include additional programs for women who are pregnant such as Medi-Cal from the state of California.
 You can check with your local department of health at Health Departments by State for information on which local programs are available.

 WIC is a federal agency created to safeguard the health of low-income women and infants and children under the age of 5.
 WIC provides nutritious foods to supplement diets, information on healthy eating, and referrals to health care.
 For more information, click on Women, Infants and Children.

 Health Care Discount Programs for Maternity Coverage

-One example of a discount service is AmeriPlan–a discount plan that is currently available in every state except Alaska.
-AmeriPlan can reduce the cost of health care services up to 50% and even more in some cases.
-Their benefits include physician, hospital, and ancillary services (i.e., lab work, tests, x-rays).
-Since AmeriPlan is not an insurance plan, all pre-existing conditions are covered (except orthodontic treatment in progress).
+One discount service is AmeriPlan–a discount plan that is currently available in every state except Alaska.
+AmeriPlan can reduce the cost of health care services by up to 50% and even more in some cases.
+Benefits include physician, hospital, and ancillary services (i.e., lab work, tests, x-rays).
+Because AmeriPlan is not an insurance plan, all pre-existing conditions are covered (except orthodontic treatment in progress).
 And there are no deductibles, no waiting periods, no claim forms, and no annual limits.
 For more information you can go to AmeriPlanUSA or call them toll-free at (800) 647-8421.

 Options for Managing costs with no maternity insurance

 Some additional ways to help you manage your costs related to prenatal care and birth include:

 - If you are delivering at a hospital, you can contact their accounting office to see if you can set up a payment plan or to find out if they offer a sliding scale.
 Though many hospitals offer these options, they are often overlooked by those who would benefit from knowing about them.